Employer of Record

 Contractor Payments

-Payments are made upon invoicing, usually within 30 days, and can be negotiated between contractors and employers.
+Payments are generally made against invoices and can be negotiated between contractors and clients.

 Contractor Taxes